 April 2019 - Hornsby Quarry Development Application and EIS

-The EIS also includes some important recommendations about how to best protect the natural environment of the site, including the Ecologically Endangered Communities, preserve Aboriginal and non-Aboriginal heritage and manage potential impacts on nearby residents, businesses and the community.
+The EIS also included some important recommendations about how to best protect the natural environment of the site, including the Ecologically Endangered Communities, preserve Aboriginal and non-Aboriginal heritage and manage potential impacts on nearby residents, businesses and the community.

 February 2019 - Final Truckload of fill delivered to Hornsby Quarry